National Foundation Module in Critical Care NU5098

 The fee for this module is €1,000.

-NU5098 module is free (incl application fee) for HSE employed nurses only who are currently working in ICU or will be working in an ICU for the duration of the module (26 weeks).
+NU5098 module is funded for HSE employed nurses only who are currently working in ICU and will be working in an ICU for the duration of the module (26 weeks).
+Nurses in private hospitals are self-funded or may seek private funding.

 How Do I Apply